 “We recommend Heat Protect, a heat protection spray which also adds to the smoothness of the hair, meaning one stroke of the irons is all that’s needed, so your hair is protected during styling and left feeling fantastic.”

-So, whether you’re addicted to the heat, or in recovery (aka lockdown got you rationing the amount you straighten) we’ve got you covered.
+So, if you’re addicted to the heat, don’t worry because we’ve got you covered.